 Historically, funds from public sources, such as Union of British Columbia Municipalities (UBCM) and the Forest Enhancement Society of BC (FESBC), were only eligible to be used on Crown lands and could not be used to treat private land.
-While this is still the case for the FESBC program, the new Community Resiliency Investment (CRI) Program (formerly SWPI) provides funding for selected FireSmart activities and planning on private land (subject to program requirements and limits).65 However, the best approach to mitigate fuels on private lands is to urge private landowners to comply with FireSmart guidelines (as described below in Section 5.2) and to conduct appropriate fuel modifications using their own resources (CRI Program funding may be available).
+While this is still the case for the FESBC program, the new Community Resiliency Investment (CRI) Program (formerly SWPI) provides funding for FireSmart planning on private land and partial rebates for select FireSmart activities (subject to program requirements and limits).60 It is important to recognize that the majority of the AOI (62%) is located on private land or private managed forest land, which increases some of the challenges encountered in mitigation of fuels on private lands.
+The best approach to mitigate fuels on private lands is to urge private landowners to comply with FireSmart guidelines (as described below in Section 5.2) and to conduct appropriate fuel modifications using their own resources.

 In general, when considering fuel management to reduce fire risk, the following steps should be followed:

-- Carefully anticipate the likely wildfire scenarios to properly locate fuel modification areas; - Acquire an understanding of local ecological, archaeological, and societal values of the site; - Prescriptions should be developed by a qualified professional forester working within their field of competence; - Public consultation should be conducted during the process to ensure community support; - Potential treatment areas and draft prescriptions should be referred to First Nations with sufficient time for meaningful review and input; - Treatment implementation should weigh the most financially and ecologically beneficial methods of fulfilling the prescription's goals; - Treatment implementation should consider the possibility of invasive species spread during treatments and mitigation options should be considered; - Pre- and post-treatment plots should be established to monitor treatment effectiveness; and - A long-term maintenance program should be in place or developed to ensure that the fuel treatment is maintained in a functional state.
+- Carefully anticipate the likely wildfire scenarios to properly locate fuel modification areas; - Acquire an understanding of local ecological, archaeological, and societal values of the site; - Prescriptions should be developed by a qualified professional forester working within their field of competence; - Public consultation should be conducted during the process to ensure community support; - Potential treatment areas and draft prescriptions should be referred to First Nations with sufficient time for meaningful review and input; - Treatment implementation should weigh the most financially and ecologically beneficial methods of fulfilling the prescriptions goals;